ba0hai/cs6210-notes/Notes/Lesson 4 - Synchronization, Communication, and Scheduling in Parallel Systems/4b - Synchronization.md

 Because these spinlock algorithms do not require cache access, they can be implemented on a non-cache coherent processor.
 Generally speaking, if there is a lot of contention, then static assignment of delay might be better than exponential delay with backoff--but in general, any delay implementation improves a naive spinlock algorithm.
 ## 11. Ticket Lock

 If multiple processors are waiting on the lock, then the lock should be acquired by the processor which has waited the longest amount of time.
 However, the spinlock does not keep track of how long each thread has been waiting for the lock--the threads are **indistinguishable** from one another.
+Therefore, spinlock **does not preserve fairness.**
 ### Ensuring fairness in lock acquisition
 The ticket lock algorithm is simply the implementation of a ticketing system.
 ```cpp